You experience poor performance using SAP Analytics Cloud (SAC).

 - VPN: Using VPNs may affect your performance as you may be tunneling your request to SAP Analytics Cloud via your VPN connection.
 You can compare the performance when connected directly to your network.
 If you notice a significant improvement, contact your VPN administrator.

 SAP Analytics Cloud Story

-- Chart Optimization: Avoid charts with a large number of data points (>500).
+- Chart optimizations: Avoid charts with a large number of data points (>500).

 - Images: SVG and PNG files can be resized to decrease the time to download these files.

 - Settings: Take advantage of Progressive Chart Rendering.
-See the following article for more information: 2604574.
+See article 2604574 for further information.

 Live Data versus Imported Data (Acquired)

-- If you are using live data, your browser is requesting data directly from source (backend) system.
+- If you are using a live data connection, the web browser is requesting data directly from the source (backend) system.
 You can verify with your HANA, S/4HANA, BW or BI administrator how to test the performance of direct connections.

 - You can compare performance of similar stories using imported data (you can use the sample model, for example).